Skip to content

 Mock mode provides a fully functional Proxmox API simulation with:

-• In-memory CRUD operations - Create, read, update, delete
+• CRUD operations - Create, read, update, delete

 • Automatic data seeding - Sample data generated on first access